AcroMedia/ansible-role-virtual-host/README.md

 **nginx_drupal_uploads_dir_pattern**: Used for preventing PHP execution from within sites/default/files directories.
 Defaults to `'/sites/.*/files'`.
 No need to change it unless your site puts files in a weird place, or is a very old version of drupal.

+**http_port**, **https_port**: Default to 80 and 443 respectively.
+Caveat: If you're changing this, you'll likely also need to change the server-wide default port(s), which is not handled by this role.

 ## Dependencies

 - [acromedia.drupal-cron](https://github.com/AcroMedia/ansible-role-drupal-cron)